Euphorbia pulvinata

 Now who would say that one cannot find mathematical beauty and structural engineering genius in a succulent?

-The species distribution is widespread in the northeast of South Africa, in the Eastern Cape, KwaZulu-Natal, the Free State, Mpumalanga and Limpopo.
+The species distribution is widespread in the east of South Africa, from the Eastern Cape, through KwaZulu-Natal and the Free State to Mpumalanga and Limpopo.
 It is also found in some neighbouring countries.

-The habitat is rocky grassland.
-The species is not considered to be threatened in its habitat early in the twenty first century (Pooley, 1998; iNaturalist; http://redlist.sanbi.org).
+The habitat is rocky grassland, sometimes on sheetrock.
+The species is not considered threatened in habitat early in the twenty first century (Frandsen, 2017; Smith, et al, 2017; Pooley, 1998; iNaturalist; http://redlist.sanbi.org).